chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 # 💡<!--fit-->

 <!--
-And if you hired smart people they'll come with experience and their own opinions of what worked for them before, so your landscape gets bigger and bigger and more complex
+And if you hired smart people they'll come with experience and their own opinions of what worked for them before, so your landscape gets bigger and bigger and more complex and diverse
 -->

 ---